How to Create Recycled Tin Can Pumpkins for Autumn

 STEP FOUR

 Cut a variety of green ribbons in random lengths and tie around the wooden craft finials in knots, or bows.
-Trim the ends of the assorted green ribbons with scissors, I love my Fiskars.
 I used four different colors and types of ribbon and twine.
-Use what you might have on hand, like yarn and embroidery floss.

-How to create Recycled Tin Can Pumpkins for Fall
+Create Recycled Tin Can Pumpkins for Fall

 I hope you will use my How to Recycled Tin Can Pumpkins project as a jumping-off point to showcase YOUR Fall Decor.
 This quick and easy craft project goes together in just about 30 minutes, including drying time.
 A fabulous way to recycle tin cans into farmhouse Fall décor!
 Get the kiddos involved and paint on Jack-O-Lantern features for a fun Halloween craft.